-- CQC: the clinical commissioning group (CCG) chief executive and executive lead for safeguarding children - HMIC: the chief constable and the force liaison officer - HMI Probation: manager of the youth offending service, director of the National Probation Service (NPS), the head of the NPS local delivery unit, the chief executive of the community rehabilitation company. - 14.
-The inspectorates recognise that the chair of the LSCB may not be immediately available to be notified of the inspection.
-Therefore, the lead inspector will ask the DCS to notify the chair of the LSCB and the LSCB business manager as soon as possible and to provide them with the lead inspector's direct contact details.
+- 15. Immediately after speaking to the DCS, the lead inspector will confirm the start of the inspection and the request for information in writing.
+The lead inspector will contact the other inspectorates to confirm that they have notified the DCS.
+The other inspectorates will then notify senior leaders in the other relevant local agencies and request information.
+The inspectorates will notify: - CQC: the clinical commissioning group (CCG) chief executive and executive lead for safeguarding children - HMICFRS: the chief constable and the force liaison officer - HMI Probation: manager of the youth offending service, director of the National Probation Service (NPS), the head of the NPS local delivery unit, the chief executive of the community rehabilitation company.10 - 16.
+The inspectorates recognise that the person responsible for independent scrutiny of the local safeguarding arrangements may not be immediately available to be notified of the inspection.
+Therefore, the lead inspector will ask the DCS to notify the person with this responsibility as soon as possible and to provide them with the lead inspector's direct contact details.